Find Trade Colleges

 Find Schools Near

-What is a Physical Therapist Aide?
+What Does it Take to Be a Physical Therapist Aide?

-Daily Life Of a Physical Therapist Aide
+A Day in the Life of a Physical Therapist Aide

 • Confer with physical therapy staff or others to discuss and evaluate patient information for planning, modifying, or coordinating treatment.